Segmented strings and holography: string segments

 Which can be derived via the variation of the Nambu-Goto action.
 We have parametrized the string by the parameters $\sigma^-$ and $\sigma^+$.
 The Virasoro constraints for the string are

 A normal vector of the string can be defined by The most basic solution for the equation of motion is a one that has a constant normal vector.
-We call a string segmented, if it is build up by segments with constant normal vectors.
+We call a string segmented, if its world sheet is build up from segments with constant normal vectors.
 In the following we examine such segments.